 our board of

-Our Board of Directors has a wide range of professional expertise, including youth work, participatory practice, research, and marketing/PR.
+Our Board of Directors has a wide range of professional expertise, including youth work, finance, participatory practice, research, and marketing/public relations.

 Founder and CEO